INSTINCT9413/KeyBit-ID/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-KeyBit ID is a password managment software that allows a user to save sensitive detials such as website passowrds, bank details, credit cards, and other data.
+KeyBit ID is a password managment software that allows a user to save sensitive details such as website passowrds, bank details, credit cards, and other data.
 KeyBit ID also is a utility program that currently offers basic information about the user system.

 <p align="right">(<a href="#top">back to top</a>)</p>